Students with Psychological Impairments

 - Possible excused absences if condition flairs. (*If a student can benefit from this type of accommodation, we will collaborate with you and the student in advance to identify a clear policy on absences so as not to alter fundamental course requirements.

-- If a student discloses a psychological disability to you, please avoid asking the student to share details of the disability if he or she does not wish to share information.
-If a student has registered with the Student Disability Service, he or she will have an accommodations letter that outlines the reasonable accommodations.
+- If a student discloses a psychological disability to you, please avoid asking the student to share details of the disability.
+Many students are not comfortable sharing clinical information.
+If a student has registered with the Student Disability Service, the student will have an accommodations letter that outlines the reasonable accommodations.
 We are not able to share any clinical information unless the student has given us explicit written permission.

 - If a student has not yet registered with the Student Disability Service and is expressing an interest in accommodations, please encourage them to contact our office to learn more about the accommodations process.